Fiserv/identity-and-access-management/docs/ciam-mfa/FIDO2/initiate-auth-request-otp.md

 titles: Request, Response
 -->

-Parameters Used in Payload of request are as:
+Attributes used in Payload of request are as:

 | Variable | Type | Required | Description |
 | -------- | ---- | -------- | ----------- |